dmorse/pscfpp/README.md

 ## Compiling

 The PSCF source code is written using C++ as the primary language, with CUDA used in pscf_pg for GPU acceleration.
 PSCF is only provided in source file format, and so must be compiled from source.

-The build system used to compile and install PSCF relies on standard unix utilities that are available in any unix-like environment.
+The build system used to compile and install PSCF relies on standard unix utilities that are available in any unix-like command-line environment.
 To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools.

 Complete directions for compiling and installing PSCF are provided in section 2 of the [web manual](<https://dmorse.github.io/pscfpp-man>).